University Lecture Series

 An introductory study of how law is made and applied in New Zealand – an overview of the law-making roles of the legislative, executive and judicial branches of government; other influences on the development of the law; an introduction to case law, including judicial reasoning and the doctrine of precedent; an introduction to statute law, including the legislative process and techniques of statutory interpretation and application; the interaction between case law and legislation.

-Lecturer: Mark Henaghan, Vincent Cogliati-Bantz
+Lecturers: Mark Henaghan, Vincent Cogliati-Bantz

 Monday 9:00 am -10:00 am